-"I've since decided to study the Postgraduate Diploma in Sport and Exercise at AUT to further myself within the field of coaching and youth athlete development, always with the aim to make a difference to those I coach and work with.
-I hope to eventually continue into the Master of Sport and Exercise."
+"I now work as a basketball coach and love working with the athletes and the business owner, who is also an AUT alumnus.
+I also continue to advance my coaching knowledge through postgraduate study.
+I chose to study the Postgraduate Diploma in Sport and Exercise to further myself within the field of coaching and youth athlete development, always with the aim to make a difference to those I coach and work with."